-The aim of the Know Your Lifestyle – Introducing Sustainable Consumption in 2nd-chance education (KYL) project led by DVV International is to inform young people about the link between local personal consumption and its global impact, and thus to give them opportunity to look critically at individual consumption patterns and to develop more sustainable alternatives.
+The idea of the project led by DVV International is to inform young people about the link between local personal consumption and its global impact, and thus to give them opportunity to look critically at individual consumption patterns and to develop more sustainable alternatives.

 At the workshop the didactic materials for teachers and 2nd chance students were presented by the NGO partners.
 Participants got the opportunity to work with the materials, to test some of the innovative and creative methods and to discuss and suggest improvements.